eslint/eslint/docs/src/user-guide/configuring/configuration-files-new.md

 ESLINT_USE_FLAT_CONFIG=true npx eslint -c some-other-file.js **/*.js
 ```

-In this case, ESLint will not search for `eslint.config.js` and will instead use `some-other-file.js`.
+In this case, ESLint does not search for `eslint.config.js` and instead uses `some-other-file.js`.